DanielUche/brite-core-test/README.md

   - A dropdown to change number of items displayed per page.
   - A textbox to enable filtering the table.
   - Ability to export data in different formats.
-  - Actionable column contaning buttons perform an operation on each item on the table.
+  - Actionable column contaning buttons to perform an operation on items on the table.
 ##### Advanced features can include but not limited to:
 -   Adavance and user composable filter.
 -   Customizable table i.e allow user to determine table, paginator styling.